Who is processing your data?

 In relation to personal data used for the purposes described in this Part 2, we process this data because we have a legitimate business interest in carrying out these activities to protect against fraud and because there is a substantial public interest in preventing and detecting crime including fraud.

-From time to time we will ask you when you request your quote whether you would like to receive marketing material from us.
-Where you do tell us you are happy to receive this material, we will use your postal address, email address and telephone number to send you marketing materials by post, email, telephone call or SMS.
+From time to time we will ask you whether you would like to receive marketing material from the Lloyds Banking Group.
+Where you do tell us you are happy to receive this material, we and/or Lloyds Banking Group will use your postal address, email address and telephone number to send you marketing materials by post, email, telephone call or SMS.
 We do not pass your data to third parties for marketing purposes.

 Where we have asked you about your marketing preferences, you can change your mind at any time by logging into your Self Service Centre and updating your preferences.
 Where we do send you any marketing emails you can also unsubscribe from emails by clicking on the unsubscribe link or by contacting us.